-This tutorial letter summarised all the important administrative and assessment information relating to the Advanced taxation course.
-Do refer to it if you need to verify any general information regarding the course.
+This tutorial letter summarised all the important administrative and assessment information relating to the Applied Taxation course.
+Do refer back to it if you need to verify any general information regarding the course.

 We trust that the preceding sections will assist you in approaching your studies in a methodical manner and with a greater level of understanding.